theodrom/Sweather/README.md

 ####Ajax calls – APIs
 -	The app sends XMLHttpRequest(xhr) calls to five different APIs.

 i.
-When it loads, the first request is sent to the http://api.ipinfodb.com/v3 api.
+When it loads, the first request is sent to the http://api.ipinfodb.com/v3/ .
 The response is a json string with info based on the client’s IP number.
-The name of the city and the latitude and longitude are sent as parameters
+The name of the city and the latitude and longitude are sent as parameters to

-ii. to the second api http://api.wunderground.com/api/hourly/ which responds with a json string of the hourly weather forecast of the chosen city,
+ii. the second api http://api.wunderground.com/api/hourly/ which responds with a json string of the hourly weather forecast of the chosen city,

-iii. to the third api http://api.wunderground.com/api/forecast10day/ which responds with a json string including a 10day forecast weather forecast and
+iii. the third api http://api.wunderground.com/api/forecast10day/ which responds with a json string including a 10day weather forecast and

-iv. to the fourth api https://maps.googleapis.com/maps/api/ which responds with a jsonp callback function from googlemaps.
+iv. the fourth api https://maps.googleapis.com/maps/api/ which responds with a jsonp callback function from googlemaps.

 To pass the SOP, all the above APIs need a user key to respond back.